Emmanuelakol/alx-zero_day/README.md

-This is git dirctory for my project
+this is my first directory